 We welcome visitors throughout the year and look forward to hearing from you.

 Age: 16 – 25 years, 14 -16 years KS4, & Outreach Service

 Special Education Needs: person-centred study programmes for students with a range of complex challenges resulting in communication difficulties and barriers to learning in mainstream and some other specialist settings.
 They may have a diagnosis of autism, acquired brain injury, anxiety disorders, social emotional or mental health conditions.

 High levels of support: all students are provided with enhanced support throughout the college day and provision can be made for those requiring higher levels of support, either full time or periodically, to enable access to the study programmes and participation in college activities.

-Flexible placements: Day and up to 52-week residential placements, Bespoke outreach service & Key stage 4 day places.
+Flexible placements: day, 38-week and up to 52-week residential placements.
+Bespoke outreach service & Key stage 4 day places.

 Therapeutic support: clinical and therapeutic input is integral to our approach and is integrated throughout the college day to enable students to fully access the study programmes.